-The workshop, noting the need for harmonisation to allow data to be compared globally, strongly welcomed the European Best practice on cetacean post-mortem investigation and tissue sampling and encouraged its wider use.
-The workshop commended this protocol to the IWC scientific committee for its consideration and potential endorsement.
+The workshop, noting the need for harmonisation to allow data to be compared globally, strongly welcomed the European Best Practice on Cetacean Post-Mortem Investigation and Tissue Sampling and encouraged its wider use.
+The workshop commended this protocol to the IWC Scientific Committee for its consideration and potential endorsement.

-The workshop discussions brought forward much anecdotal information on marine debris types commonly seen in particular countries for example, synthetic raffia (used in agricultural construction) in the Canary Islands, plastic sheeting in the Adriatic and found in sperm whales (thought to be from discarded material from hothouses), and plastic bags in Greece.
+The workshop discussions brought forward much anecdotal information on marine debris types commonly seen in particular countries, e.g. synthetic raffia (used in agricultural construction) in the Canary Islands, plastic sheeting in the Adriatic and found in sperm whales (thought to be from discarded material from hothouses), and plastic bags in Greece.
 A preliminary review of literature considered during the workshop suggested the most commonly observed items were plastic bags, plastic bottles and food packages in general with some specific cases (such as those above) where particular items occur more frequently than others.
 The workshop noted other efforts to identify frequently occurring marine debris types, for example the 'top marine beach litter items' identified in Europe (Addamo et al., 2017).